rust-gamedev/rust-gamedev.github.io/content/news/023/index.md

 [![Way of Rhea on Steam](wor-dialogue.jpg)][wor]

-[Way of Rhea][wor] is a picturesque puzzle platformer—without the platforming.
+[Way of Rhea][wor] is a picturesque puzzle platformer-without the platforming.
-Solve mind bending color puzzles, unlock new areas of a vibrant hub world, and talk to NPCs to unravel the mysteries of a world you left behind!
+Solve mind-bending color puzzles, unlock new areas of a vibrant hub world, and talk to NPCs to unravel the mysteries of a world you left behind!

 Way of Rhea is being produced by [@masonremaley][mason-remaley].
 Latest Way of